OrebroUniversity/hrp_oru/modifications/README.md

 ![alt text][batteries]

 The 3D printout is placed as shown below.
-Note that the 2 smaller holes are used to secure the NUC computer (which utilizes these holes to mount a VESA compatible plate (that is the computer needs to be mounted before the mounting bracket is mounted on the mower.
+Note that the 2 smaller holes are used to secure the NUC computer, which originally utilizes these holes to mount a VESA compatible plate (that is the computer needs to be mounted before the mounting bracket is mounted on the mower).
 The 4 countersink is for the NUC rubber support legs to get a snug fit.

 ![alt text][mount2]